HackYourFuture-CPH/node.js/week3/lesson-plan.md

   PRIMARY KEY (`id`));
 ```

-If you just want to use an online database, then put this in your `.env` file:
+If you just want to use an online database with the contact table and some users, then put this in your `.env` file:

 ```
 DB_HOST = eu-cdbr-west-03.cleardb.net